sivathirupathi4/c-programming-practice/README.md

 These problems helped me improve array manipulation and logical problem-solving skills in C.

+## Day 20 - Array Problems

+Topics Practiced:
+- Finding largest element in an array
+- Median of two unsorted arrays

+These problems helped me improve comparison logic and understanding of array-based problem solving in C.
 ## How to Run
 1. Compile:
    gcc filename.c -o output